JasmineGong1107/mis3640_team/proposal.md

 2. Patch any remaining issues.

 ## Collaboration Plan
+The team is spread between three different time zones.
+Thus, the team has decided to delegate individual tasks that will be integrated after review on a weekly basis.
+There will be occassional pair programming, as time permits.
+The weekly evaluations allow for a rapid application development (RAD) methodology, where team members may act as stand-in stakeholders.

 ## Risks
 1. Availability of reliable data.
 Reliable and timely data are crucial, as market prices for cryptocurrencies are prone to violent fluctuations.